Phish: Formation, The White Tape and The Man Who Stepped into Yesterday: 1983–1988

 By 1985, the group had encountered Burlington luthier Paul Languedoc, who would eventually design custom instruments for Anastasio and Gordon.
 In October 1986, he began working as their sound engineer.
 Since then, Languedoc has built exclusively for the two, and his designs and traditional wood choices have given Phish a unique instrumental identity.
-During the late 1980s, Phish began to play regularly at Nectar's bar and restaurant in downtown Burlington, and performed dozens of concerts across multiple residencies through March 1989.
-The band's 1992 album A Picture of Nectar was named in honor of the bar's owner, Nectar Rorris, and its cover features his face superimposed onto an orange.

 As his senior project for Goddard College, Anastasio penned The Man Who Stepped into Yesterday, a nine-song progressive rock concept album that would become Phish's second studio experiment.
 Recorded between 1987 and 1988, it was submitted in July of that year, accompanied by a written thesis.
 The song cycle that developed from the project – known as Gamehendge – grew to include an additional eight songs.
-The band performed the suite in concert on five occasions: in 1988, 1991, 1993, and twice in 1994 without replicating the song list.
-The Man Who Stepped Into Yesterday has never received an official release, but a bootleg tape has circulated for decades, and songs such as "Wilson" and "The Lizards" remain concert staples for the band.
+The band performed the suite in concert on six occasions: in 1988, 1991, 1993, twice in 1994, and in 2023, without replicating the song list.
+The Man Who Stepped into Yesterday has never received an official release, but a bootleg tape has circulated for decades, and songs such as "Wilson" and "The Lizards" remain concert staples for the band.

 Beginning in the spring of 1988, members of the band began practicing in earnest, sometimes locking themselves in a room and jamming for hours on end.
 One such jam took place at Anastasio's apartment, with a second at Paul Languedoc's house in August 1989.
 They called these jam sessions "Oh Kee Pa Ceremonies", a reference to the film A Man Called Horse.
 In July 1988, the band performed their first concerts outside of the northeastern United States, when they embarked on a seven-date tour in Colorado.
 These shows are excerpted on their 2006 live compilation Colorado '88.